-1. "Executive Director" means the Executive Director of the Oklahoma Department of Environmental Quality;

-2. "Administrator" means the Administrator of the Environmental Protection Agency;

-3. "RPCA" means the Refinery Permitting Cooperative Agreement;
+- 1. "Executive Director" means the Executive Director of the Oklahoma Department of Environmental Quality; - 2.
+"Administrator" means the Administrator of the Environmental Protection Agency; - 3.
+"RPCA" means the Refinery Permitting Cooperative Agreement; - 4.
+"Federal authorization" means any authorization required under federal law, including but not limited to, the Clean Air Act, the Federal Water Pollution Control Act, the Safe Drinking Water

-4. "Federal authorization" means any authorization required under federal law, including but not limited to, the Clean Air Act, the Federal Water Pollution Control Act, the Safe Drinking Water Act, the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, the Solid Waste Disposal Act, the Toxic Substances Control Act, the National Historic Preservation Act, the National Environmental Policy Act of 1969, and the Endangered Species Act, in order to site, construct, upgrade, or operate a refinery facility, including such permits, special use authorizations, certifications, opinions, or other approvals as may be required, whether issued by a federal, state, or local agency;
+Act, the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, the Solid Waste Disposal Act, the Toxic Substances Control Act, the National Historic Preservation Act, and the National Environmental Policy Act of 1969, in order to site, construct, upgrade, or operate a refinery facility within a Refinery Revitalization Zone, including such permits, special use authorizations, certifications, opinions, or other approvals as may be required, whether issued by a federal, state, or local agency;

-5. "Commission" means the Oklahoma Corporation Commission;

-6. "Tax Commission" means the Oklahoma Tax Commission; and

-7. "Refinery facility" means any facility designed and operated to receive, unload, store, process and refine raw crude oil by any chemical or physical process, including distillation, fluid catalytic cracking, hydrocracking, coking, alkylation, etherification, polymerization, catalytic reforming, isomerization, hydrotreating, blending, and any combination thereof.

-SECTION 4.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 2-16-104 of Title 27A, unless there is created a duplication in numbering, reads as follows:

-A. Not more than thirty (30) days after the effective date of the Oklahoma Refinery Revitalization Act, the Governor shall request the Administrator of the United States Environmental Protection Agency to enter into negotiations with the Executive Director of the Department of Environmental Quality for a Refinery Permitting Cooperative Agreement (RPCA) for the purposes set forth in this act.
+- 5. "Commission" means the Oklahoma Corporation Commission; - 6.
+"Board" means the Environmental Quality Board; - 7.
+"Tax Commission" means the Oklahoma Tax Commission; - 8.
+"Idle refinery" means any real property site that has been used at any time as a refinery facility since December 31, 1979, but that has not been operating as a refinery facility after April 1, 2005; and - 9.
+"Refinery facility" means any facility designed and operated to receive, unload, store, process and refine raw crude oil by any chemical or physical process, including distillation, fluid catalytic cracking, hydrocracking, coking, alkylation, etherification, polymerization, catalytic reforming, isomerization, hydrotreating, blending, and any combination thereof. - SECTION 5.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 2-16-104 of Title 27A, unless there is created a duplication in numbering, reads as follows: - A. Not more than thirty (30) days after the effective date of the Oklahoma Refinery Revitalization Act, the Governor shall request the Administrator of the United States Environmental Protection Agency to enter into negotiations with the Executive Director of the Department of Environmental Quality for a Refinery Permitting Cooperative Agreement (RPCA) for the purposes set forth in this act.
 The RPCA shall be a memorandum of understanding as provided for in the Energy Policy Act of 2005.
-The Executive Director shall designate a senior official responsible for negotiations, and dedicate sufficient other staff and resources to ensure, full implementation of the purposes of this act and any rules promulgated pursuant to this act as allowed by state and federal legislation.
-B. The Executive Director and the appropriate representative of any Indian tribe with jurisdiction over a potential refinery site, may be signatories to the RPCA negotiated pursuant to this section.
+The Executive Director shall designate a senior official responsible for negotiations, and dedicate sufficient other staff and resources to ensure, full implementation of the purposes of this Act and any rules promulgated pursuant to this act as allowed by state and federal legislation.